City Slickers II: The Legend of Curly's Gold: Critical response

 City Slickers II: The Legend of Curly's Gold received negative reviews from critics.
 On Rotten Tomatoes, it has an approval rating of 15% based on 26 reviews.
 The website's consensus reads: "Lacking any of the charm of its predecessor, City Slickers 2 meanders around the map without ever finding comedy gold."
 On Metacritic, the film has a score of 43 out of 100 based on reviews from 23 critics.
 Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.

 Roger Ebert of the Chicago Sun-Times wrote: "City Slickers II, subtitled The Legend of Curly's Gold, makes the mistake of thinking we care more about the gold than about the city slickers.
 Like too many sequels, it has forgotten what the first film was really about.
 Slickers II is about the MacGuffin instead of the characters."
+On At the Movies, Ebert's colleague Gene Siskel also disliked the film, considering it a pale, unfunny retread of the first film, saying it would have been more interesting to instead bring Duke into the New York City world of the three main characters.

 Janet Maslin of The New York Times said that the film "has no real purpose beyond the obvious one of following up a hit, although the original film was just as casual at times.
 Both of them rely on Billy Crystal's breezy, dependably funny screen presence to hold the interest, even when not much around him is up to par.
 Both also count on the irascible Jack Palance, even though Mr. Palance's Curly was dead and buried when the first film was over."

-Peter Rainer of the Los Angeles Times said that "with several years to ponder a way to honorably recycle 'City Slickers,' the filmmakers responsible for the sequel—director Paul Weiland and scripters Crystal, Lowell Ganz and Babaloo Mandel—have come up with a buried-treasure plot that would barely pass muster as an old Republic Pictures Western.
+Peter Rainer of the Los Angeles Times said that "with several years to ponder a way to honorably recycle City Slickers, the filmmakers responsible for the sequel—director Paul Weiland and scripters Crystal, Lowell Ganz and Babaloo Mandel—have come up with a buried-treasure plot that would barely pass muster as an old Republic Pictures Western.
 The only things missing are the singing cowboys."